methodphoto/themincricketclub/2025/alaftar-cc.md

 awayTeam: Alaftar CC
 location: Hampstead Heath Extension
 date: 08/06/2025
 report: Alaftar won the toss and batted first making 149 for 8 wkts in 35 overs.
-The Min replied with 135 all out in 31.5 overs.
+The Min replied with 163 for 8 wkts in 35 overs.
 result: Alaftar CC won by 20 runs
 next:
 parent: 2025 Fixtures